adiman1/liveheartrate/Layer 1 - Data Source/source_explained.md

 ### 2.2 BLE GATT Structure

-1) BLE communication uses something called the **Generic Attribute Profile (GATT)** to define how data is structured and exchanged over BLE.
+1) BLE communication uses something called the **Generic Attribute Profile (GATT)** to define how data is structured and exchanged.

 **Example GATT Profile/Data Stucture for our HR Data**